alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 ![added states](./images_model/003.png)

 The table has a few more columns, but the data you might have entered yourself in previous steps is gone!
 In a real world situation that would be catastrophic and now it's maybe a little annoying.
 To solve this issue you need to migrate your data from one model version to the other.
+For this tutorial we provided migration files for each topic.
+Location of the appropriate files within the folder `_tutorials` (available in your project) can be found at the end of each topic.
+By copying and pasting the migration file the data within the migration file becomes available within your app.
-This subject is described in the tutorial *Migrations and deployments*.
+More information on migrations in the tutorial *Migrations and deployments*.

 If you add an item yourself you'll see we have some selection boxes available to determine the states of our added stategroups:
 ![selection boxes](./images_model/004.png)